DeclarativeHub/Bond/Documentation/Migration.md

 Methods like append, insert or remove are then implemented as extensions on the `Property` type.

 Other collections follow the same principle.
 This also makes it super easy to define you own observable collections.
-For example, if you have you own collection type `MySuperArray` that conforms to `Swift.Collection` protocol, you can make the observable variant just by doing:
+For example, if you have your own collection type `MySuperArray` that conforms to `Swift.Collection` protocol, you can make the observable variant just by doing:

 ```swift
 public typealias MySuperObservableArray<Element> = Property<OrderedCollectionChangeset<MySuperArray<Element>>>